paralab/Saena_Public/README.md

 To use Saena inside Nektar++ follow the following commands: \
 1- First clone this repositoy inside Nektar++/library/MultiRegions/ \
-2- run install.sh to compile the solver and its dependencies.
+2- run install.sh to install the solver's dependencies, before compiling Nektar++.

 ## Use Saena in another library